FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1947 to predict 2004.png">
 </p>

-- Berdasarkan tiga gambar diatas, model dengan data tahun 1947 tidak mampu melakukan prediksi GDP dengan range tahun 1959 ke 1971 sebaik Lasso dan Linear Regression, tapi mampu memprediksi GDP dengan range tahun 1972-2003 dan 2004-2024 dengan RMSE yang lebih kecil dari dua model tersebut.
+- Based on the three figures above, the 1947-data-group model is not able to predict GDP on 1959-1971 as well as Lasso and Linear Regression, but is able to predict GDP with a range of 1972-2003 and 2004-2024 with a smaller RMSE than the two models.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1959 to predict 1972.png">